SOliv1/rewild-bootstrap-creative/README.md

 ## Usage

 ### Basic Usage

+#### Sara Jane Oliver Note from me: I have modified this project to suit my own purposes because I like the clean, sophisticated and interactive layout.

 After downloading, simply edit the HTML and CSS files included with `dist` directory.
 These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.